aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 profilers must map what happens in bytecode to terms meaningful in the source.

-First, bytecode is compact and mostly linear; an AST is fatter and distributed in memory, interlinked by pointers.
-The size and the pointer-chasing both would slow an interpreter down.
+First, for the compact linear form of bytecode.
+An AST is fatter and distributed in memory, interlinked by pointers; the size and the pointer-chasing both would slow an interpreter down.
 So one core job was mere rearrangement: taking a data structure (the AST) meant for arbitrary viewing and changing, and laying it out just right for the